mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 In this project you will learn how to use a new AI technology called Facemesh; it is a model trained by Google and available to the public.
 <hint markdown="block" title="What is a model?">

-A model represents how a computer thinks.
-It can be considered an artificial “brain”.
+A model represents the mathematical representation of how a computer thinks.
+It can be considered the computer's “brain”.
 For example, when you see a face, your brain will quickly make a decision about where the eyes are.
 Similarly, the Facemesh model takes in a photo of a face and makes a decision about where the eyes are.
-A brain’s decision-making process is in the field of cognitive science; a computer’s decision-making process is in the field of Artificial Intelligence.
+A human brain’s decision-making process is in the field of cognitive science; a computer’s decision-making process is in the field of Artificial Intelligence.

 Models are quite complicated and involve a lot of math.
 The level of math you need to understand the processes is at the university level, but do not worry!
-You do not need to fully understand the process to be able to benefit from it!
+You do not need to fully understand the entire process to be able to benefit from it in this project!
 </hint>
 <br>
 Feel free to click on any images in the tutorial for a magnified view.